-"The omission or misstatement of an item in a financial report is material if, in the light of surrounding circumstances, the magnitude of the item is such that it is probable that the judgment of a reasonable person relying upon the report would have been changed or influenced by the inclusion or correction of the item."
+The omission or misstatement of an item in a financial report is material if, in the light of surrounding circumstances, the magnitude of the item is such that it is probable that the judgment of a reasonable person relying upon the report would have been changed or influenced by the inclusion or correction of the item.

-Several important things should be considered when preparing this component of MD&A:
+Several important things should be considered when preparing this component of MD&A.

-- The analysis should use as its starting point the condensed financial information discussed previously. - The analysis should include both the amounts and percentages of changes and the reasons for significant changes from the prior year. - The analysis should not be limited to the figures reported in the financial statements.
-Important economic factors, such as changes in the tax or employment bases, which significantly affected operating results for the year should be discussed. - As financial managers for the college, the authors of MD&A are in the best position to know why things changed financially.
-MD&A gives the authors an excellent opportunity to share their expertise.
+- a.
+The analysis should use as its starting point the condensed financial information discussed previously. - b.
+The analysis should include both the amounts and percentages of changes and the reasons for significant changes from the prior year. - c.
+The analysis should not be limited to the figures reported in the financial statements.
+Important economic factors, such as changes in the tax or employment bases, that significantly affected operating results for the year should be discussed. - d.
+As financial managers for the college, the authors of MD&A are in the best position to know why things changed financially.
+MD&A gives the authors an excellent opportunity to share their expertise. - 4.
+ANALYSIS OF BALANCES AND TRANSACTIONS OF INDIVIDUAL FUNDS